-Prioritized actions that were identified in the EMSSA and expanded during consultations within DWS for the effective roll-out of the Strategy are presented in Table 2.
+Prioritized actions that were identified in the EMSSA and expanded during consultations within DWS for the effective roll-out of the Strategy are presented in Table 3.
 The objective is to get all parties involved in the management of eutrophication, such that they take ownership and responsibility of their portion of the programme.

-Table 2: Prioritized actions, responsible authorities, and timeframes.
-Short-term = 0 - 5 years; long-term = over five year
+Table 3: Prioritized actions, responsible authorities, and timeframes.
+Short-term = 0 - 5 years; long-term = over 5 years

 No. Strategies Type of Strategies Prioritized Actions and Required Interventions Responsible Authorities Timeframes 1.
 CORE SOURCE SHORT-TERM (0-5 years) STRATEGIES DIRECTED MANAGEMENT Develop and implement (an) approach(s) to ensure that the conditions in water use authorisations, including those that specify WDSs, ensure compliance to statutory RDMs, specifically RQOs.
-DWS Head Office (HO), Regional Offices (RO), Proto/CMA, and CMAs 2024 for development; 2025- 2028 for implementation 2.
-Evaluate and/ or develop model by-laws, in support of local government, to limit excessive nutrient-loading and to protect raw water quality Authorities (WSA), DWS: 3.
-Develop and gazette water management regulations for impacting sectors (e.g. feedlots, industries, etc.) that also contribute towards anthropogenic eutrophication DWS: Regulation, DALRRD, DTI 2024 4.
-Compile and publish specific sector offset policies for wetlands and for water quality to enable the rolling out of offsetting for eutrophication management DWS, DFFE 2024 5.
-To evaluate the suitability and/ or effectiveness of those measures that deal with the control and regulation of sources of anthropogenic eutrophication - consideration must be given to the development and publication of such regulations DWS: Regulation 2023, and thereafter on-going 6.
-LONG-TERM (Over 5 years) Develop and implement a Diffuse Source Management Strategy for South Africa that harmonise with, and support the Eutrophication Management Strategy for South Africa DWS: Mining and Industrial Water Quality Regulation (MIWQR), WRC 2027 7.
-Develop and implement sector-specific action plans to reduce diffuse source pollution (in support of the Diffuse Source Management Strategy for South Africa Services, DOH, water After implementation of the diffuse strategy and Faecal Sludge Management Strategy 8.
-RESOURCE SHORT-TERM DIRECTED MANAGEMENT Implementation of the RDM Operational Guidelines project was initiated in 2021
+DWS Head Office (HO), Regional Offices (RO), Proto/CMA 2024 for development; 2025-2028 for implementation 2.
+Evaluate and/ or develop model by-laws, in support of local government, to limit excessive nutrient-loading and to protect raw water quality.
+COGTA, Water Service Authorities (WSAs), DWS: (Water Services Regulation (WSR), Economic and Social Regulation (ESR), Sanitation Services) existing by-laws; and 2024 3.
+Develop and/or gazette water management regulations for impacting sectors ($e.g.$, feedlots, industries, etc.) that also contribute towards anthropogenic eutrophication.
+DWS: Regulation, DALRRD, the dtic 2024 4.
+Compile and publish specific sector offset policies for wetlands and for water quality to enable the rolling out of offsetting for eutrophication management.
+DWS, DFFE 2024 5.
+Evaluate suitability and/ or effectiveness of those measures that deal with the control and regulation of sources of anthropogenic eutrophication - consideration must be given to the development and publication of such regulations.
+DWS: Regulation 2023, and thereafter on- going 6.
+Finalise/Update and Implement Diffuse (Non-Point) Source Management Guidelines for South Africa that harmonise with and support the Eutrophication Management Strategy for South Africa.
+DWS: Water Resource Regulation (WRR), WRC 2024 for finalising/updating.
+2027 for implementation LONG-TERM (Over 5 years) 7.
+Implement sector-specific action plans to reduce diffuse source pollution (in support of the Diffuse Source Management Strategy for South Africa).
+Services, DoH, water use After the implementation of the diffuse strategy and Faecal Sludge Management Strategy SHORT-TERM